matuneville/T5-ScienceNewsTitleGenerator/README.md

-# T5-NewsTitleGenerator
+# T5-ScienceNewsTitleGenerator
-Fine-tuning a T5 model to assign a title to a news corpus
+Fine-tuning a T5 model to assign a title to a Science news corpus.